New York State Income Taxes: the Complete Guide for Expats

 Group B includes those who:

-• Had their spouse and minor children spend 90 days or less in the state of New York throughout this 548-day period
+• Had their spouse and minor children spend 90 days or less in the state of New York throughout this 548-day period, AND

 • Were present in the state of New York for no more days than the ratio of the number of nonresident days multiplied by 90 to 548

-This might look a bit confusing, so let’s bring it to life with a concrete example.
+This last point reads a bit confusing, so let’s bring it to life with a concrete example.

 Example: Sebastian meets the definition of New York state tax residency because he maintains a permanent home in New York.
 However, he has spent the last two years in the Netherlands for a temporary work assignment.
 In the last 548 days, he, his wife, and his eleven-year-old daughter have spent 527 days in the Netherlands and 21 days in New York.